Return of Title IV Funds (repayment of Federal Funds)

 If the student doesn’t begin attendance in any classes, they will lose eligibility for the grant and/or loan.
 The College will use Brightspace records and communications from faculty to determine students' participation in class.
 The school must return any Direct Loan or Pell Grant funds that were applied to the student’s account.
 LDSBC reports to NSLDS (National Student Loan Data System) that the student will not or did not begin attendance.

 Partial withdrawals are when a student withdraws from one or more classes (but not all classes) during a semester.
 Classes dropped during the first week of classes will not show on the student’s transcript.
 Students who withdraw after the first week may receive a “W” which will show on the student’s transcript and will impact the student’s aggregate completion rate (see Satisfactory Academic Progress for more information).
 Students wishing to drop or withdraw from a class must notify the Registration Office.

 Students who have a scholarship and drop below full time (below 12 credit hours) may be put on scholarship probation for a future semester.
 Students receiving financial aid (loans and grants) should check with the Financial Aid Office to determine how the withdrawal will impact his/her financial aid eligibility for the current and future semesters.

 Unofficial withdrawals are when a student stops attending all classes during a semester but never officially withdraws with the Registration Office.
 These students will receive E and/or UW grades – both of which are failing grades and will greatly impact the student’s cumulative GPA and aggregate completion rate.
-These students often lose financial aid eligibility for future semesters, and have to repay aid already received for that semester.
-See Repayment of Federal Funds below for more information.
+These students often lose financial aid eligibility for future semesters, and may have to repay aid already received for that semester.
+The Financial Aid office will use the semester mid-point date or the last date of an academic related activity when calcuating financial aid eligibility for unofficial withdrawals.
 Satisfactory Academic Progress details the conditions under which a student will lose eligibility to receive financial aid.